-This Compensation Discussion and Analysis is intended to assist our stockholders in understanding our executive compensation program by providing an overview of our executive compensation-related policies, practices, and decisions for 2021.
-It also explains how we determined the material elements of compensation for our principal executive officer, our principal financial officer, and the three executive officers (other than our principal executive officer and principal financial officer) who were our most highly compensated executive officers as of December 31, 2021, and who we refer to as our "Named Executive Officers."
-For 2021, our Named Executive Officers were:
+This Compensation Discussion and Analysis is intended to assist our stockholders in understanding our executive compensation program by providing an overview of our executive compensation-related policies, practices, and decisions for 2022.
+It also explains how we determined the material elements of compensation for our principal executive officer, our principal financial officer, and the three executive officers (other than our principal executive officer and principal financial officer) who were our most highly compensated executive officers as of December 31, 2022, and who we refer to as our "Named Executive Officers."
+For 2022, our Named Executive Officers were:

-- Carsten Brunn, Ph.D., our President and Chief Executive Officer (our "CEO"); - Kevin Tan, our Chief Financial Officer (our "CFO"); - Bradford D. Dahms, our former Chief Financial Officer, who served as our principal financial and accounting officer during portions of 2021; - Ann K. Donohue, our V.P.
-Finance and Corporate Controller and former principal financial officer, who served as our principal financial and accounting officer during portions of 2021; - Peter G. Traber, M.D., our Chief Medical Officer; - · Takashi Kei Kishimoto, Ph.D., our Chief Scientific Officer; and - · Lloyd Johnston, Ph.D., our Chief Operations Officer.
+- Carsten Brunn, Ph.D., our President and Chief Executive Officer (our "CEO"); - Blaine Davis, our Chief Financial Officer (our "CFO"); - Kevin Tan, our former Chief Financial Officer, who served as our principal financial and accounting officer during portions of 2022; - Peter G. Traber, M.D., our Chief Medical Officer; - Takashi Kei Kishimoto, Ph.D., our Chief Scientific Officer; and - · Lloyd Johnston, Ph.D., our Chief Operations Officer.

 Specifically, this Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each compensation element that we provide to our executive officers.
-In addition, it explains how and why the Compensation Committee of our Board (the "Compensation Committee") arrived at the specific compensation decisions for our executive officers, including our Named Executive Officers, in 2021.
+In addition, it explains how and why the Compensation Committee arrived at the specific compensation decisions for our executive officers, including our Named Executive Officers, in 2022.